dqops/dqo/docs/index.md

     ---

     What if your table contains aggregated data that was received from different suppliers, departments, vendors, or teams?
-    Data quality issues are detected, but who provided you the corrupted data?
+    Data quality issues are detected, but who provided you with the corrupted data?
     DQOps answers the question by running data quality checks with grouping, supporting a hierarchy of up to 9 levels.

     [:octicons-arrow-right-24: Use GROUP BY to measure data quality for different data streams](dqo-concepts/measuring-data-quality-with-data-grouping.md)